How does online shopping affect offline price sensitivity?: Managerial Implications and Conclusions

 The rapid growth of e-commerce has fundamentally reshaped consumer behavior, but its spillover effects on offline shopping dynamics remain understudied.
-In this paper, we investigate how the adoption of online shopping influences consumers' offline price sensitivity, utilizing transaction-level data from a multichannel pet supplies retailer in Brazil.
+In this paper, we investigate how the adoption of online shopping using a retailer's e-commerce channels influences consumers' offline price sensitivity when shopping at that retailer's physical stores, utilizing transaction-level data from a multichannel pet supplies retailer in Brazil.
 We find that consumers who adopt online shopping become more price-sensitive in their offline purchases.
 The relative increase in offline price elasticity, defined as the ATT relative to the pre-adoption average price elasticity of the treated group, is quite heterogeneous across categories, with a 72.7\% and a 34.7\% increase for dog hygiene and cat hygiene categories, and a smaller increase of 8.4\% for dog food.
 We find no effect on cat food, presumably because it is hard to switch brands easily in this category.

 From a substantive standpoint, our results contribute to the literature on price elasticity by identifying online adoption as a novel determinant of offline price sensitivity.
-For practitioners, our findings have significant implications on retailer offline pricing and profitability, emphasizing the need for multichannel retailers to account for the online adoption effect (i.e., heightened offline price sensitivity) in both uniform and personalized offline pricing decisions.
-Counterfactual simulations demonstrate that accounting for cross-channel spillovers can boost offline profits by $\approx 1-4\%$, depending on whether the retailer has the flexibility to personalize prices.
+This factor has so far been ignored in the demand estimation literature, which usually only accounts for factors like consumer demographics and macro-economic shocks to affect consumer price sensitivity.
+From a managerial standpoint, our findings have implications for retailer offline pricing and profitability, emphasizing the need for multichannel retailers to account for the online adoption effect (i.e., heightened offline price sensitivity when consumers adopt their online channels) in their pricing decisions.
+Further, our approach can be used to personalize prices depending on customers' channel adoption status.
+While existing literature has largely focused on pricing and personalization based on customer demographics and prior purchase behavior \citep{rossi1993bayesian,chen2001individual,jiang2021consumer, jain2024effective}, our work suggests that incorporating cross-channel effects into measures of price elasticity and pricing strategy can further enhance profits.

 Finally, our paper opens many avenues for future research.
 First, future research could explore whether these effects generalize to other markets (e.g., non-discretionary goods or regions with lower e-commerce penetration) and investigate mediating factors, such as the role of mobile price-checking apps or subscription models.
 Further, while our paper documents one aspect of consumer behavior (price sensitivity), multi-channel shopping can induce other spillover effects from one channel to another.
 For instance, product categories purchased offline may change after adopting online shopping \citep{huyghe2017clicks}, and there may be cross-media effects between channels \citep{joo2014television, du2019immediate}.
 Future research can investigate other such spillover effects and their effect on cross-channel purchases.
 Ultimately, as retail continues to evolve toward omnichannel integration, understanding these interdependencies will be critical for both academics and firms aiming to thrive in a digitally transformed landscape.